maned/goblin/README.md

 After you are done, change the extension from .html to .gob, and place it in the templates folder.

-Place all of your customized CSS and JS files into components > custom.
-All the files will render in the /custom/ directory in the browser, so make sure you point to them using '/custom/' path in your .gob file.
+Place all of your customized CSS and JS files into the public folder.
+All the files will render in the root directory in the browser.

 goblin adopts mustache's great templating language (https://github.com/janl/mustache.js/), so anything you can do with mustache you can use here (this information will come in handy when creating themes with custom variables).